cocos/cocos-docs/en/editor/publish/publish-huawei-agc.md

 - APP ID: fill in the APP ID for your app.
 Login to the AppGallery Connect and click **My apps -> App information** to get the APP ID.

-- Version: Fill in as required.
+- Version: fill in as required.

-- APK Path: Select the APK generated after compilation.
+- APK Path: select the APK generated after compilation.

-- Login Type: Includes both **OAuth** and **API Client**.
+- Login Type: includes both **OAuth** and **API Client**.

     - **OAuth**